HarisTahir2003/Linear-Regression/README.md

 ## Screenshots
 <h3> (a) Univariate Linear Regression </h3>
 <h4> 1.
-This image shows a regression line and the data points of the training dataset, where Present_Tmax is plotted on the x-axis and Next_Tmax is plotted on the y-axis. </h4>
+This image shows a regression line and the data points of the <strong> training dataset </strong>, where Present_Tmax is plotted on the x-axis and Next_Tmax is plotted on the y-axis. </h4>
 <img src="pic1.png" width="400px"> <br>

 <h4> 2.
-This image shows a regression line and the data points of the testing dataset, where Present_Tmax is plotted on the x-axis and Next_Tmax is plotted on the y-axis. </h4>
+This image shows a regression line and the data points of the <strong> testing dataset </strong>, where Present_Tmax is plotted on the x-axis and Next_Tmax is plotted on the y-axis. </h4>
 <img src="pic2.png" width="400px"> <br>

 <h4> 3.
 This image shows the correlation between the various input variables in the .csv file and the output variable (Next_Tmax).
 More details about correlation are in the Jupyter Notebook. </h4>
 <img src="pic5.png" width="400px"> <br>

 <h4> 4.
-This image shows a regression line and the data points of the training dataset, where the input variable having the highest correlation with the output varaible (LDAPS_Tmax_lapse) is plotted on the x-axis and Next_Tmax is plotted on the y-axis. </h4>
+This image shows a regression line and the data points of the <strong> training dataset </strong>, where the input variable having the highest correlation with the output variable (LDAPS_Tmax_lapse) is plotted on the x-axis and Next_Tmax is plotted on the y-axis. </h4>
 <img src="pic3.png" width="400px"> <br>

 <h4> 5.
-This image shows a regression line and the data points of the testing dataset, where the input variable having the highest correlation with the output varaible (LDAPS_Tmax_lapse) is plotted on the x-axis and Next_Tmax is plotted on the y-axis. </h4>
+This image shows a regression line and the data points of the <strong> testing dataset </strong>, where the input variable having the highest correlation with the output varaible (LDAPS_Tmax_lapse) is plotted on the x-axis and Next_Tmax is plotted on the y-axis. </h4>
 <img src="pic4.png" width="400px"> <br> <br> <br>

 <h3> (b) Multivariate Linear Regression </h3>
 <h4> 1.
-This image shows the number of epochs on the x-axis plotted against the cost value on the y-axis, when the top five input features from the raw dataset are used in the gradient descent algorithm.</h4>
+This image shows the number of epochs on the x-axis plotted against the cost value on the y-axis, when the <strong>top five </strong> input features from the raw dataset are used in the gradient descent algorithm.</h4>
 <img src="pic6.png" width="400px"> <br>

 <h4> 2.
-This image shows the number of epochs on the x-axis plotted against the cost value on the y-axis, when ALL the input features from the raw dataset are used in the gradient descent algorithm.</h4>
+This image shows the number of epochs on the x-axis plotted against the cost value on the y-axis, when <strong> ALL </strong> the input features from the raw dataset are used in the gradient descent algorithm.</h4>
 <img src="pic7.png" width="400px">